alejandrojapkin/CocoaLUT/README.md

 The goal of ths project is to have a fast, modern Objective-C library that works on both iOS and OS X.

+This project uses [LUTSpec](http://github.com/wilg/LUTSpec) for UTI standardization.

 Do you need something like this in Python?
-Try [pylut](http://github.com/gregcotten/pylut)
+Try [pylut](http://github.com/gregcotten/pylut).

 ## Features